bmitch26/Sentiment_Analysis_DFW_Sport_Teams/README.md

-# BERT and VADER for Sentiment Analysis of Dallas-Fort Worth Sport Teams
+# BERT and VADER for Sentiment Analysis of Dallas-Fort Worth Sports Teams

 On the day of 2/8/24, the Rangers re-signed one of their star players in Adolis Garcia, the Cowboys hired a new defensive coordinator, and the Mavericks traded for two new players at the trade deadline.